Contents

 But the reality is that you or the company you hire needs to actively manage the property if you want to maximize and– for that matter– maintain your investment.

 To that end, you’ll want to schedule at least bi-annual inspections for all of your units.
+Some landlords even prefer to do quarterly inspections.

 So long as you’re inspecting your property and units regularly, you’ll be able to stay on top of potential issues.
+Sometimes, tenants can give you a hard time about frequent inspections.

-The best way to overcome this objection is to simply state it upfront clearly, so they know what to expect and agree to it before even moving in.
+The best way to overcome this objection is to simply state it upfront clearly, so they know what to expect and agree to it before moving in.

 4. Drive-by